 Local 793 Lauds Long Term Energy Plan

 The province released its 2017 Long Term Energy Plan (LTEP) Oct.
 26. It’s the first energy blueprint released since 2013 and is a road map that sets out the direction for Ontario’s energy future.
-Thousands of people from across Ontario were engaged in the development of the LTEP during a consultation and engagement process took […]
+Thousands of people from across Ontario were engaged in the development of the LTEP during a consultation and engagement process took place from October 2016 to January 2017.
+The Renewable Energy Alliance of Ontario (REAO) provided input during the consultation process.
+Local 793 business manager Mike Gallagher had spearheaded formation of the REAO, bringing together a […]

 The province released its 2017 Long Term Energy Plan (LTEP) Oct.
 26. It’s the first energy blueprint released since 2013 and is a road map that sets out the direction for Ontario’s energy future.